Born 1977

 LNashville, Tennessee, USA

 Dee Rees is an openly lesbian Black American filmmaker whose work centers on the intersection of race, gender, and sexuality with rare poetic force.
-She studied at NYU's Tisch School of the Arts under Spike Lee.
-Her debut feature Pariah (2011) β about a Black teenage girl in Brooklyn coming to terms with her lesbian identity β was one of the most celebrated American indie debuts of the decade, winning the Excellence in Cinematography Award at Sundance.
-She directed the HBO biopic Bessie (2015), starring Queen Latifah as blues legend Bessie Smith, for which she received Emmy nominations.
-Her breakthrough into mainstream prestige cinema came with Mudbound (2017), a sweeping drama about two families in postwar Mississippi, which earned four Academy Award nominations β including the first nomination for a Black woman in the Best Cinematography category, for cinematographer Rachel Morrison.
+She studied at NYU's Tisch School of the Arts under Spike Lee, who executive produced her debut feature Pariah (2011) β about a Black teenage girl in Brooklyn coming to terms with her lesbian identity β one of the most celebrated American indie debuts of the decade.
+She directed the HBO biopic Bessie (2015), starring Queen Latifah as blues legend Bessie Smith, which won four Primetime Emmy Awards and earned Rees Emmy nominations for directing and writing.
+Her breakthrough into mainstream prestige cinema came with Mudbound (2017), a sweeping drama about two families in postwar Mississippi, for which she became the first African-American woman nominated for the Academy Award for Best Adapted Screenplay.